fjt7tdmi/rafi-emu/README.md

 The main purpose of this emulator (rafi-emu) is to help debugging my HDL implementation.
 It's not a pragmatic emulator for general purposes.

-**This repository will be archived and integrated into https://github.com/fjt7tdmi/rafi-1st** .
+**This repository is archived and integrated into https://github.com/fjt7tdmi/rafi-1st** .

 ![](https://github.com/fjt7tdmi/rafi-emu/workflows/run-test/badge.svg)